cilium/cilium/Documentation/cmdref/cilium-operator-alibabacloud_completion_fish.md

 ### SEE ALSO

-* [cilium-operator-alibabacloud completion](cilium-operator-alibabacloud_completion.html)	 - generate the autocompletion script for the specified shell
+* [cilium-operator-alibabacloud completion](cilium-operator-alibabacloud_completion.html)	 - Generate the autocompletion script for the specified shell